 How to collect donations

 An easy way to maximise your fundraising at no extra cost is to ensure that private individuals who sponsor you provide the required information for us to claim Gift Aid.
 We then reclaim from the Government an extra 25% of every donation.
 The easiest way to do this is to use our own sponsorship form (which fully explains the required information and conditions) – the donor does not have to sign the form.
 Please collect all donations from your sponsors and send them to Extra Mile Challenges as soon as you can, and no later than by the end of November.

 When setting up a VMG page, it is essential that your selected charity is Extra Mile Challenges (and not your team’s selected charity).
 At a formal presentation evening after the Challenge, you will be presented with cheques(s) for your chosen charities.

-Each team nominates one or two charities, which receive three quarters of the team’s sponsorship.
+Your team can nominate one or two charities, which receive three quarters of your team’s sponsorship.
 The remaining one quarter (plus gift aid claimed) goes to the organisers’ charities.
-In 2019 the organisers’ charities are:
+In 2019 the organisers’ charities were: